-David Thompson - fresh from being picked as the owner of Asia’s best restaurant - discussed Thai street food and how certain dishes were created.
+A TASTE OF THAIDavid Thompson - fresh from being picked as the owner of Asia’s best restaurant - discussed Thai street food and how certain dishes were created.
 He explained that the industrialisation of Bangkok is one of the largest contributing factors to the rise of street food in Thailand, after farmers left the fields to find work and needed something to eat.

 Thompson said that Thai’s love food - either eating it, cooking it, talking about it and, if none of the above, dreaming about it.
 He explained that street food is one of the best indicators of immigration in a country and how Chinese migrants to Thailand had a massive impact on the food scenes, bringing noodles and even chopsticks - widely used across Thailand today.

 There were a few gasps from the crowd when he said that chili in Thailand is way hotter than Mexico but stood by his statement - even when the names of Mexican chilies were being hurled at him by the crowd.